-- Plug into local media-have driver safety awareness campaigns on TV, in radio traffic-watch PSAs, and in newspapers; host a commute-time radio talk series on pedestrian safety issues, or develop an ad campaign to be displayed on billboards, in parking garages, or in other places most visible to drivers. - Place and distribute driver safety material alongside pedestrian safety material.
-Most walkers are drivers, too.
+- Plug into local media-have driver safety awareness campaigns on TV, radio traffic-watch PSAs, and in newspapers; host a commute-time radio talk series on pedestrian safety issues, or develop an ad campaign to be displayed on bill-boards, in parking garages, or in other places most visible to drivers. - Most walkers are drivers, too.
+Place and distribute driver